wso2/docs-is/en/docs/quick-starts/request-object.md

-# Passing OIDC Authentication Parameters as a Request Object
+# Pass OIDC Authentication Parameters as a Request Object

 This page guides you through passing OpenID Connect authentication request parameters in a self contained JWT, instead of passing plain request parameters using a sample application.
 A JWT that contains a set of request parameters as its claims is known as a request object.